11 Common Baby-Making Mistakes You Are Making and How to Correct Them

 - See a doctor and get the basic checks done.
 Both man and woman should get their blood tests done.

-- Women should get scans done to see if they have some problem with ovaries and similarly men should get done with semen analysis.
+- Women should get scans done to see if they have some problem with ovaries.
+Similarly, men should get a semen analysis done.

-- If women have regular cycles, then days between 10 and 18 of your cycle are good for getting pregnant.
+- If women have regular cycles, then days between the 10th and the 18th day of your cycle are good for getting pregnant.

 11 Most Common Baby-Making Mistakes